Regulate and Minimize Unwanted Symptoms with your Ovulation and Menstrual Cycle

 Sudden changes in hormone levels can trigger anovulation.
 These changes mainly occur in teenage girls at the onset of menses and women approaching menopause.
 However, anovulation can occur for a variety of other reasons:

 Bodyweight that’s too high or too low

 One of the major signs of anovulation is irregular or absent menstrual periods.
 However, you may seem to menstruate regularly and still experience anovulation.

 The bleeding irregularities may be caused by an insufficient level of progesterone, as there is no egg production.
 A buildup of the uterine lining (endometrium) can cause heavy bleeding.

 We have many techniques to determine the underlying cause of your anovulation and treat it.

 Polycystic Ovary Syndrome (PCOS)

-Treatment for PCOS will depend on symptoms, and there are a wide variety of natural remedies are available for this condition.
-These may include dietary changes, supplements, adaptogenic herbs, lifestyle changes, and treatments to reduce insulin resistance and to reduce the androgenic symptoms.
+Treatment for PCOS will depend on symptoms, and a wide variety of natural remedies are available for this condition.
+These may include dietary changes, supplements, adaptogenic herbs, lifestyle changes, and treatments to reduce insulin resistance and to reduce androgenic symptoms.

 Fertility Awareness Based Methods (FABMs)

 Call us for a consultation to see how we can help.
-We’ll answer any questions you have, explain our treatment approach, protocols, fees, and options.
-Or fill out of the contact form below and we will contact you at a time that is convenient for you.
+We’ll answer any questions you have and explain our treatment approach, protocols, fees, and options.
+Or fill out the contact form below, and we will contact you at a time that is convenient for you.